abdel-ely-ds/lbn-bot-spotter/README.md

 LBN BOT SPOTTER
 ==============================

-A Logistic Regreession Model For Detecting Fake Users In LBN Website
+A Logistic Regreession Model For Detecting Fake Users In LBN Website.
+Analysis could be found in notebooks.

 ## Getting Started
 Installation